umts/st-pax/README.md

 - To seed the database, use `rails db:seed`.
 - Run `yarn` to add Boostrap, jQuery, jQuery-ui, and Datatables packages.
-- To run the script that deactivates expired passengers, go to a rails console and type, `Passenger.deactivate_expired_doc_note`.

 ## Pull Requests